roman-milk/roman-milk.github.io/blackmailed.md

  The hand got intense it seemed to me as each of the men knew the winner won more than just the hand.
 Finally, Bubba won the hand, beating Kyle.

  "Fuck," Kyle cursed, clearly pissed to lose the hand.
-Report_Story #6